Skip to main content

 Seamless updates

-One of the features we mentioned is seamless updates, and this is something we unveiled a while back and is part of Nitrux.
-Fundamentally, we have reworked the OS image so that updates are no longer interruptive to the user.
-On Nitrux SCF devices, updates behave much like they do on Android, except faster.
+One of the features we mentioned is seamless updates, which we unveiled a while back and are part of Nitrux.
+Fundamentally, we have reworked the OS image so that updates no longer interrupt the user.
+On Nitrux SCF devices, updates behave much like Android, except faster.

-When an update is ready to install, it’ll do so utilizing atomic transactional updates, this makes the restart process incredibly quick, just as if you were rebooting like normal.
+When an update is ready to install, it uses atomic transactional updates.
+This makes the restart process incredibly quick as if you are usually rebooting.

-This feature reduces update downtime to less than 30 seconds, in most cases, even quicker than that.
+This feature reduces update downtime to less than 30 seconds and, in most cases, even quicker.
 Once the OS boots back up, it’ll open everything exactly where you left it, too.

 Secure by default

-The previous area leads us into the next thing, security by default.
-The OS image is partitioned in such a way that the root filesystem is read-only except for some directories.
-The user gets access to its data, but other system files are not editable.
+The previous area leads us to the next thing: security by default.
+The OS image is partitioned so the root filesystem is read-only except for some directories.
+The user can access its data, but other system files are not editable.

 Unlike a Live system, when Nitrux is deployed using znx, it keeps all the data in your home folder even after the next time you boot.
 This feature is known as persistence.
 Using this feature of znx allows Nitrux to offer an immutable operating system.
 In other words, no changes will take place in the root directory.